JoeCastle/JoeBloggsV3/src/posts/junior-developer-guide/junior-developer-guide.md

 ## Final Thoughts

-Being a junior software developer is tough—but you're not alone.
+Being a junior software developer is tough, but you're not alone.
 Every senior dev has been exactly where you are now.
 Stick with it, ask questions, build things, and learn a little every day.

 ---